chef/monitoring-integration-automate/prometheus/Prometheus_Monitor_configuration_and_alerting.md

 The PostgreSQL exporter is installed on each node running PostgreSQL.
 Refer to [PostgreSQL exporter documentation](https://github.com/prometheus-community/postgres_exporter) to learn more about capabilities.
 Refer to the [PostgreSQL exporter services](./exporter_service_files/postgres_exporter.service) and [PostgreSQL exporter config](./exporter_configs/postgres_exporter.env) files

-## Installing AlertManager
+## Installing Alertmanager

-The following steps will guide you in configuring Prometheus AlertManager.
+The following steps will guide you in configuring Prometheus Alertmanager.

 1. Change the current working path to the home directly